pfcarrier/pg_sleeper/README.md

 tcp        0      0 192.168.62.193:54272    192.168.153.100:5432    ESTABLISHED 47416/./pg_sleeper   keepalive (53.84/0/0)
 tcp        0      0 192.168.62.193:54252    192.168.153.100:5432    ESTABLISHED 47416/./pg_sleeper   keepalive (299.60/0/0)
 ```
-> In the output above we observe that the next keepalive to be sent for the tcp connection opened by pgx is set to occur for most connection in ~300 secs
+> In the output above we observe that the next keepalive to be sent for the tcp connection opened by pg_sleeper is set to occur for most connection in ~300 secs
 > ( I did that copy paste just after it previously reached 0 ).
 In a nutshell this track the number of seconds before a new keep alive be sent, if something
 > end up being sent through the tcp socket, or if the keepalive is sent, whichever come first, the counter go back to 300.
 It is likely your application timer
 > will be in the 7200 when it reset, something that can be a problem on some network that implement a very aggressive TCP timeout at the firewall level.